csci-1301/csci-1301.github.io/lectures/110_while_loops_and_vocabulary/readme.md

     - If the user entered some other string, `success` will be `false`, and the program will display a message indicating that it was not an integer

-    - Either way, `intVar` will be assigned a value, so it's safe to write `Console.WriteLine(intVar)`.
+    - Either way, `intVar` will be assigned a value, so it is safe to write `Console.WriteLine(intVar)`.
 This  will display the user's input if the user entered an integer, or "0" if the user did not enter an integer.

 - Just like with `Parse`, you can use `Console.ReadLine()` itself as the first argument rather than a `string` variable.
 Also, you can declare the output variable within the out parameter, instead of on a previous line.
 So we can read user input, declare an `int` variable, and attempt to parse the user's input all on one line: